-As at 31 December 2023, there was one active sub-fund, being Polaris Global Value UCITS Fund.
+As at 31 December 2024, there was one active sub-fund, being Polaris Global Value UCITS Fund ("the Fund") which is listed on Global Exchange Market of Euronext Dublin.

 The principal activity of the Fund is to seek capital appreciation.